 What Are Discount Dental Plans?

-There is another type of dental coverage that is available.
+There is another type of dental coverage that is available to seniors.
 These are discount dental plans.
 If you read our article on discount dental plans, then you know we tend to favor them.
 The reason why is that the balance between premiums and out of pocket costs just seems right.
 Here are discount dental plans in more detail.

 These are not insurance.
 They are discount plans.
 Just like a Costco membership, these plans allow you to receive a discount on services from participating dentists.
 Here are the characteristics of a dental discount plan.